nixworks/public/news/2012/09/4/index.md

 ##### Mario Cardenas Guillen
 ### [The Mexican authorities arrest Mario Cardenas Guillen, the second-in-command in the Gulf Cartel, leaving Jorge Eduardo Costilla Sanchez as the last standing man in the criminal organization. ](/news/2012/09/4/the-mexican-authorities-arrest-mario-ca-rdenas-guilla-c-n-the-second-in-command-in-the-gulf-cartel-leaving-jorge-eduardo-costilla-sa-nchez-a.md)
-_Context: Jorge Eduardo Costilla Sanchez, Mario Cardenas Guillen, Gulf Cartel_
+_Context: Mario Cardenas Guillen, Gulf Cartel, Jorge Eduardo Costilla Sanchez_

 ##### FARC
 ### [The peace talks between FARC and the Colombian government will take place in October in Norway and then in Cuba. ](/news/2012/09/4/the-peace-talks-between-farc-and-the-colombian-government-will-take-place-in-october-in-norway-and-then-in-cuba.md)
-_Context: FARC, Cuba_
+_Context: Cuba, FARC_

 ##### Kenyan navy
 ### [The Kenyan navy shells the Somali port town of Kismayo, the last stronghold of Al-Shabaab militants, in preparation for an African Union-led attack by ground forces. ](/news/2012/09/4/the-kenyan-navy-shells-the-somali-port-town-of-kismayo-the-last-stronghold-of-al-shabaab-militants-in-preparation-for-an-african-union-led.md)